mgorenli9/Ang/README.md

-# Angular makes me excited!
+# Angular makes me excited
 There are some Angular project that I have developed during my learning journey.